Typically, SQL's NULL is used as „unknown value“ or „Not

 2 bytes, etc.

-ing the rows (not) having a NULL
+SELECTing the rows (not) having a NULL value is

 usually very quick, because this information is part of the index; more, the